ronak-create/Lynx/README.md

 highlighted) and **realtime refresh** (pollable live quote + a diff banner of what changed since the previous run of the same entity).

-"Mirofish, but for researching businesses and digital products."

 ## Screenshots

 <p align="center">